MichaelCurrin/python-twitter-guide/docs/README.md

 ## About
-> How to use this website and why it exists
+> How to use this guide and why it exists

 The Tweepy docs do cover how the library works on the API page, but examples of how to use the library are limited.